devvrath123/neuralnetworksfromscratch/README.md

 Instead of using nested for loops in combination with the convolve2d/correlate2d functions from the scipy library to convolve the filters and the input images, we use the im2col algorithm.
 This is much faster because it converts the convolution operation into a single matrix multiplication.
 It works by extracting the positions of the input image matrix that the filter would slide over and makes them columns of a matrix.
 That matrix is then multiplied with the flattened kernel.
 The result is a convolution.
 While it is computationally faster, it does use more memory than the alternative.

 Some max pooling layers are also used in our CNN architecture.
 They essentially perform dimensionality reduction on the input.
 They slide a 2x2 mask with a stride of 2 over the input and take the maximum value.
 This basically preserves the most significant/important features in the image and discards the rest, helping the network generalise better.
-Since we are using a 2x2 mask with stride = 2, it halves the size.
+Since we are using a 2x2 mask with stride = 2, it halves the size, improving speed.

 The output of the convolutional layers must be reshaped before it goes into the dense layers, hence there is a reshape class implemented.